 On June 24, 2013, the subsidiaries of Silvercrest L.P. entered into a \$15.0 million credit facility with City National Bank.
 The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries under the credit facility.
 The credit facility is secured by certain assets of Silvercrest L.P. and its subsidiaries.
 The credit facility consisted of a \$7.5 million delayed draw term loan that was scheduled to mature on June 24, 2025, and a \$7.5 million revolving credit facility that was scheduled to mature on June 21, 2019.
-On Effective July 1, 2019, the credit facility was amended to increase the term loan by \$18.0 million to \$25.5 million, extend the delayed draw date on the term loan to July 1, 2024, extend the maturity date of the term loan to mature on July 1, 2026, and increase the a \$10.0 million revolving credit facility by \$ with a stated maturity date of 2.5June 18, 2024 million to \$ and a stated term loan draw date of 10.0July 1, 2024 million.
-On June 17, 2022, the revolving credit facility was further amended to extend the maturity date to June 18, 2023, and amended to replace LIBOR terms with its successor, the Secured Overnight Financing Rate ("SOFR").
+Effective July 1, 2019, the credit facility was increased and consisted of a \$25.5 million delayed draw term loan that was to mature on July 1, 2026, and a \$10.0 million revolving credit facility with a stated maturity date of June 18, 2024 and a stated term loan draw date of July 1, 2024.
+On June 17, 2022, the revolving credit facility was amended to replace LIBOR terms with its successor, the Secured Overnight Financing Rate ("SOFR").
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the SOFR rate plus 2.80 percentage points, at the borrowers' option.
-Borrowings under the term loan on or prior to June 30, 2021 are payable in 20 equal quarterly installments.
-Borrowings under the term loan after June 30, 2021 will be payable in equal quarterly installments through the maturity date.
 On February 15, 2022, the credit facility was amended and restated to reflect changes to various definitions and related clauses with respect to the Company's subsidiaries.
-On June 15, 2023, the revolving credit facility was further amended to extend the maturity date to June 18, 2024.
-The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the SOFR rate plus 2.80 percentage points, at the borrowers' option.
-Borrowings under the term loan on or prior to June 30, 2021 are payable in 20 equal quarterly installments.
-Borrowings under the term loan after June 30, 2021 will be payable in equal quarterly installments through the maturity date.
 On February 15, 2022, the credit facility was amended and restated to reflect changes to various definitions and related clauses with respect to the Company's subsidiaries.
 The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi)